Make a Video Call with LLM: A Measurement Campaign over Six Mainstream Apps: Measurement Results

 \subsection{Performance Overview}

-Figure~\ref{fig:tradeoff} illustrates the overall performance of our system, as reflected by two key dimensions: response delay and response quality score.
-The figure shows the dataset-wide average for both metrics, with one exception: the quality score excludes \textit{visual content memory} since it is measured in seconds.
+Figure~\ref{fig:tradeoff} illustrates the overall performance of the six AI video chat applications along two key dimensions: response delay and response quality score.
+The quality score excludes \textit{visual content memory} (reported in seconds) and \textit{proactive output} (reported as a three-window triple), since they are not on the same scale as the other dimensions.

-Our evaluation uncovered a distinct trade-off between response quality and delay among the five tested applications.
-Notably, no single agent excelled in both metrics -- i.e., no agent achieved the highest quality score while maintaining the lowest latency. \grok and \yuanbao are positioned in the lower-left region of the figure, indicating that they deliver faster responses but at the cost of lower quality.
-In contrast, \chatgpt, \gemini, and \doubao lie in the relatively upper-right region, as they generate higher-quality answers yet require greater delay.
-The longer latency observed in the higher-quality agents is likely attributed to their more sophisticated processing workflows -- a critical prerequisite for producing superior answers.
+Our evaluation reveals a clear trade-off between response quality and delay across the six applications, with no single agent leading on both axes. \yuanbao and \grok occupy the lower-left of the figure, delivering the fastest responses (2.85\,s and 3.29\,s) but at the cost of the two lowest quality scores (30.11 and 34.11). \gemini, \doubao, and \chatgpt occupy the upper-right, producing the three highest quality scores (62.04, 55.17, 46.49) at noticeably longer delays (3.92\,s, 3.65\,s, 4.06\,s). \qwen sits off the trade-off frontier rather than on it: it has the longest delay of any agent (4.44\,s) but only a mid-tier quality score (43.03), so it pays the latency cost of a high-quality system without delivering the corresponding quality.
+The fact that the higher-quality agents are also the slower ones is consistent with more sophisticated processing workflows (e.g., deeper reasoning, more reasoning steps) being a prerequisite for higher response quality, but \qwen's position shows that high latency alone does not guarantee high quality.